 Digital Parenting Plans

 In today’s digital age, parenting plans often include digital considerations.
 These may involve online schooling, social media use, and digital communication.
 Crafting a digital parenting plan requires understanding the digital landscape.
-It ensures children’s safety and wellbeing across both physical and digital spaces.
+It ensures children’s safety and well-being across both physical and digital spaces.

 Impact of Digital Infidelity